 1. Don’t apply for new credit.

 Applying for other credit lines and loans can impact your credit score and accumulating more debt can affect DTI – a key factor lenders evaluate when you apply for a mortgage.
+Don't take out a personal loan, car loan, furniture loan, etc. Wait a few weeks until you close on your home.

 2. Don’t miss credit card and loan payments.